yutaf/ryogoku/README.md

 ### umask (optional)

 Sets umask before extracting source files.
+If you use this directive, you should add same umask value to all envs in config.
+Or permissions are going to be random by each files.

 ### rsync-option (optional)